profkb-iubh/sentences/README.md

 # Instructions

-Follow the TODO's in the code.
+Follow the TODO's in the code (both Sentence.java and SortSentences.java).

 Submission by 17th December.